U8NWXD/oppia-wiki/Learning-Resources.md

 That said, we strongly recommend that you be open to learning new things.
 If you need to brush up on some of the technologies used in Oppia, here are some resources that may help:

-* Git and Github are used to make changes to the repository.
-So, it's good to know how to use them to do basic stuff like branching, merging, pull/push etc.
+* Git and Github are used to make changes to the repository, so it's good to know how to use them to do basic stuff like branching, merging, pulling, pushing, and committing.

   * For beginners:

     * [Learn Branching Git](https://learngitbranching.js.org/) helps explain how git works.
 Try the levels below:

-      * Levels 1, 2, and 3 from the introduction sequence.
+      * Levels 1, 2, and 3 from the Introduction sequence.
       * Levels 1, 2, 3, 4, 5, and 6 from Push and Pull Git Remotes.

     * [Introduction to GitHub](https://lab.github.com/courses/introduction-to-github) covers how to use GitHub.

   * More advanced:

-    * The other levels from [Learn Branching Git](https://learngitbranching.js.org/) will cover git in more depth.
+    * The other levels from [Learn Branching Git](https://learngitbranching.js.org/) cover git in more depth.
-    * You may find this [https://git-school.github.io/visualizing-git/](git visualizer) helpful for understanding more advanced git operations.
+    * You may find this [git visualizer](https://git-school.github.io/visualizing-git/) helpful for understanding more advanced git operations.
 It can be helpful for simple ones too!
-    * [GitHub's managing merge conflicts page](https://lab.github.com/courses/managing-merge-conflicts) explains how to address merge conflicts.
+    * GitHub's [managing merge conflicts page](https://lab.github.com/courses/managing-merge-conflicts) explains how to address merge conflicts.

 * AngularJS (v1) and Angular 2+ are used for Oppia's frontend; we are currently in the process of migrating from the former to the latter.
 Most of our open issues are in the frontend and require at least some knowledge of HTML, AngularJS/Angular and CSS, so knowledge of frontend coding will serve you well if you'd like to contribute to Oppia over the longer term.